The Best Dive Watches For Luxury Watch Enthusiasts

 The fabric strap is perfect for the tumultuous nautical world as it is waterproof and suits the rugged timepiece better than a standard strap.
 We recommend you stick this on when you're parading on the deserts of Dubai or kicking back at that swim up bar while flexing your new diver.

-You can buy a Tudor Pelagos FXD Chrono at retail for £4,250 at the time of writing.
+You can buy a Tudor Pelagos FXD Chrono at retail for £4,560 as of February 2024

 Best Men’s Dive Watch Under £9,000